dustinsterk/AirPlayNotification-AutoApprove/README.md

-This .app / script works with the latest version of MacOS Sonoma and will automatically click the AirPlay notification you get when you try to cast audio to you macbook.
+This .app / script works with the latest version of MacOS Sequoia and the last Sonoma version and will automatically click the AirPlay notification you get when you try to cast audio to your macbook/device.
 You must also ensure your AirPlay receiver is **Enabled** in Settings as well as the setting Allow Airplay from "**Anyone on the same network**".

 Download the .app file and place it in your "Applications" folder in Finder.
 Once you run it once, you must enable the script to have permissions under **Settings->Privacy & Security->Accessibility** to allow it to do the "clicking".